Brody-Lab/PulseInputDDM.jl/docs/src/man/getting_the_package.md

 ```

 In either case, you will be prompted for your github username and password.
 This will require that you are part of the Princeton University github organization and the Brody Lab team.
 If you are not, fill out [this form](https://forms.rc.princeton.edu/github) to get added and make sure your mention that you want to be added to the Brody Lab team.

+You will also need the `MAT` package for loading and saving MATLAB (ew) files, which you can add by typing `] add MAT`.